| Logistic {base} | R Documentation |

 These functions provide information about the logistic distribution

-with parameters location
+with parameters location and scale. dlogis gives

-gives the distribution function
+the density, plogis gives the distribution function

-gives the quantile function and rlogis
+qlogis gives the quantile function and rlogis generates

 random deviates.

-are omitted, they assume the
+If location or scale are omitted, they assume the

-default values of 0
+default values of 0 and 1 respectively.

-The Logistic distribution with location
+The Logistic distribution with location = \mu and

-= \sigma
+scale = \sigma has

 distribution function